Another Sky (band)

-Another Sky is an English progressive rock band formed in London with their debut show in 2017 by Catrin Vincent, Max Doohan, Naomi Le Dune, and Jack Gilbert while they were all studying music.
+Another Sky were an English progressive rock band formed in London with their debut show in 2017 by Catrin Vincent, Max Doohan, Naomi Le Dune, and Jack Gilbert while they were all studying music.
 Vincent's unique singing voice is often mentioned in reviews, including for their released their debut album, I Slept On the Floor, in 2020.
-They have followed that up with an EP, Music For Winter Vol. I, in 2021.
+They have followed their debut up with an EP, Music For Winter Vol. I, in 2021, and their second album, Beach Day, in 2024.

+The band announced their split in April 2025, with the intention of releasing an EP, titled “Mirror”, as their final release.

 History

-Began forming in 2014 while the founding members of the band (Catrin Vincent, Max Doohan, Naomi Le Dune, and Jack Gilbert) were studying music at Goldsmiths, University of London and formed a band as a part of their degree.
-The band members had a diverse selection of musical taste: heavy grunge, drum jams, James Taylor, and Tracy Chapman; so much so that frontwoman Catrin Vincent said "I think that's why the music often comes out confused".
-Their shared interest in a Talk Talk album, Laughing Stock, helped them get together as a band after they all "discovered [it] around the same time.
-We ended up getting in a room, jammed together and wrote a song straightaway".
+Another Sky began forming in 2014 while the founding members of the band (Catrin Vincent, Jack Gilbert, Max Doohan, and Naomi Le Dune) were studying music at Goldsmiths, University of London.

 In 2016, before naming their band, they wrote an unreleased song named "Another Sky" after Emily Dickinson's poem s:There is another sky and named their band after that song because it "made complete sense; when we make music together, we feel like we're somewhere different".
 Early performances include supporting experimental artist, Ghostpoet, alongside singer-songwriter, Rosie Lowe and playing the BBC Introducing stage at Bestival.

 Their first public performance was at London's St Pancras Old Church in 2017.
-For that performance and later ones, they performed in total darkness and then sometimes backlit with custom built lights, in attempt to remain anonymous.
+For that performance and later ones, they performed in total darkness and then sometimes backlit with custom built lights, in an attempt to remain anonymous.
 By early 2019, they had started performing more conventionally.

 In 2019, their song "The Cracks" was included in the soundtrack of the video game FIFA 20.

 In early 2021, they told Dork magazine that they are working on volume two for Music for Winter and a second full-length album.
-They had hinted it was possible it could have been released in 2021 (as of September 2022, neither have been released), but also did not want to commit to a timeline.
+They had hinted it was possible it could have been released in 2021 (as of January 2025, only the full-length album, Beach Day, had been released), but also did not want to commit to a timeline.

-In March 2022, they announced on their Twitter account that they band agreed their second album was "finished and ready for mixing."
+In March 2022, they announced on their Twitter account that the band members agreed their second album was "finished and ready for mixing."

+On 12 April 2023, they released two new songs, "Psychopath" and "Watching Basinski", their first since the Music for Winter, Vol. 1 EP.
+They also announced they have signed with Republic Records in the United States.

+On 1 March 2024, they released their sophomore album: Beach Day.
+They had announced its release on 28 November 2023 along with releasing their fourth single related to the new album, a B-side, "Aimee Caught A Moth".